 Computer Science & Engineering

 He is the recipient of a National Science Foundation Career Award, an Alfred P. Sloan Fellowship, the SIGMOBILE Rockstar award, ACM Grace Murray Hopper Award in 2020 and recently named as a Moore Inventor Fellow in 2021.
 He was also named in MIT Technology Review’s 35 Innovators Under 35, Popular Science ‘brilliant 10’ and twice to the Forbes’ 30 Under 30 list.
-His group’s research has earned Best Paper awards at MOBICOM, SIGCOMM, UbiComp, SenSys, NSDI and CHI, appeared in interdisciplinary journals like Nature, Nature Communications, Science Translational Medicine and Science Robotics as well as named as a MIT Technology Review Breakthrough technology of 2016 as well as Popular Science top innovations in 2015.
+His group’s research has earned Best Paper awards at MOBICOM, SIGCOMM, UbiComp, SenSys, NSDI and CHI, appeared in interdisciplinary journals like Nature, Science Robotics, Nature Communications, Science Translational Medicine and Nature Biomedical Engineering as well as named as a MIT Technology Review Breakthrough technology of 2016 as well as Popular Science top innovations in 2015.
 He is an alumni of MIT (Ph.D., 2013, winner of ACM doctoral dissertation award) and IIT Madras.

-Ph.D. dissertations of students in his lab won multiple awards including ACM SIGCOMM dissertation award (2016) and ACM SIGMOBILE dissertation award (2017, 2021, 2022).
+Ph.D. dissertations of students in his lab won multiple awards including the ACM SIGCOMM dissertation award (2016) and ACM SIGMOBILE dissertation award (2017, 2021, 2022).

 To learn more about Shyam and his work, visit his website.